 Protecting our waterways

-Nutrients in wastewater, such as phosphorous, can act as a food source for algae, fish, and other animals.
-If a river or lake receives too many nutrients, this can lead to overabundance of algae, which hurts the biodiversity and overall health of the water system.
-This is called eutrophication.
+Nutrients in wastewater, such as phosphorus and nitrogen, can act as a food source for algae, fish, and other animals.
+If a river or lake receives too many nutrients, it can lead to overgrowth of algae, which hurts the biodiversity and overall health of the water system.

-The Water and Waste Department supports initiatives to improve water quality and wastewater treatment with the following grants and memberships:
+The City of Winnipeg's Water and Waste Department supports initiatives to improve water quality and wastewater treatment with the following grants and memberships:

 Save Our Seine

-Annual $30,000 grant to the Save our Seine to promote environmental protection and stewardship of the Seine River.
+Annual $30,000 grant to the Save our Seine advocacy group to promote environmental protection and stewardship of the Seine River.

 For more information on Save our Seine: http://saveourseine.com/